patrickr/patrickr.github.io/_posts/2016-12-01-ionic2-leaflet.md

 You can add a simple leaflet map to any Ionic 2 app easily in just a few steps.

-# THE TUTORIAL BELOW IS UNFINISHED SEE THE GITHUB REPO

 ## Install leaflet
 First we need to install leafletjs and its typing
 ```